Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 ✔️ in Europe, hikes are classified according to the Swiss Alpine Scale (SAS) – proof that hikes can be very difficult

-✔️ requires minimal equipment (compared to trekking or mountaineering) – see our Day Hiking Packing List for what to bring.
+✔️ requires minimal equipment (compared to trekking and mountaineering) – see our Day Hiking Packing List for what to bring.
 If you’re hiking in winter, then I also recommend bringing a thermal blanket, microspikes and hiking poles.

 Examples of hikes are the ones listed in our Best Hikes in Joshua Tree article.